 Born in California in 1975 and raised in Colorado, Dustin Yellin is a contemporary artist and the founder of Pioneer Works, Center for Art + Innovation, a 27,000 square foot iron works building converted into a not-for-profit multidisciplinary space.
 This past summer, Yellin received the first ever Nelson Mandela Award, presented by the PTTOW and Nelson Mandela Foundation.
 The Triptych, Yellin’s 12-ton sculpture, was recently shown at the Savannah College of Art and Design Museum in Georgia.
 He lives in Red Hook, Brooklyn.

-The Panavision Award, which includes a $15,000 gift certificate to Panavision, will be given to the science-filmmaker teams participating in the 48 Hour Film Competition that makes the most engaging & creative science narrative short.
+The Panavision Award, which includes a $15,000 in rental value at Panavision, will be given to the winning filmmaker in the 48 Hour Film Competition that makes the most engaging & creative science narrative short.

 Scientific Merit Award – $2,500